Cortex Lens · chart QA overlay

 SPECIFICITY· N18.31

-CKD stage too vague — labs support stage 3b.
+Stage too vague — labs support 3b.

 N18.32